 Well, you would have to cut the columns shorter if they are on a part of the slab that is higher.
 However, then the sheeting would overhang the slab a greater distance.

 Roller doors in this area would then have reduced clearance – so if this is critical to fit a horse float or caravan, for example, then you would have big problems.

-Also keep in mind that you will be able to see the whole shed floor from any location… so the flatter and more level it is, the better it will look visually.
+Also keep in mind that you will be able to see the whole shed concrete floor from any location inside the shed… so the flatter and more level it is, the better it will look visually.

-So in summary – make sure your slab is absolutely level!
+So in summary – make sure your concrete slab is absolutely level!

 Ensuring your concrete slab is square